datanav/docs/configuration.rst

 to the sink at regular or scheduled intervals.

 The configuration of a pipe has two forms; one 'complete' form and one short hand form.
-Let's describe the 'complete' form first and revisit the shorthand form after describing the various sinks and sources availble in the datalake core:
+Let's describe the 'complete' form first and revisit the shorthand form after describing the various sinks and sources availble in the Sesam Node core:

 ::